 Metro Growth Centers Urban Growth Centers Countywide Growth Centers Industrial Employment Centers Industrial Growth Centers Countywide Industrial Centers 1.
-Purpose of Center Regional Metro Growth Centers Regional Urban Growth Centers Countywide growth centers 12 Regional Industrial Employment Regional Industrial Growth Countywide industrial centers have a primary regional role. play an important regional role, serve important roles as places Centers are highly active Centers are clusters of industrial • They have dense existing jobs with dense existing jobs and for equitably concentrating industrial areas with significant lands that have significant value industrial areas.
+Purpose of Center Regional Metro Growth Centers Regional Urban Growth Centers Countywide growth centers 15 Regional Industrial Employment Regional Industrial Growth Countywide industrial centers have a primary regional role. play an important regional role, serve important roles as places Centers are highly active Centers are clusters of industrial serve as important local They have dense existing jobs with dense existing jobs and for equitably concentrating industrial areas with significant lands that have significant value industrial areas.
 These areas and housing, high-quality transit housing, high-quality transit jobs, housing, shopping, and existing jobs, core industrial to the region and potential for support equitable access to service, and are planning for service, and planning for recreational opportunities. activity, evidence of long-term future equitable job growth. living wage jobs and serve a key significant, equitable growth significant, equitable growth These are often smaller demand, and regional role.
-They role in the county's and opportunity.
+They These large areas of industrial role in the county's and opportunity.
 They serve as and opportunity.
 These centers downtowns, high-capacity have a legacy of industrial land serve the region with manufacturing/industrial major transit hubs for the may represent areas where transit station areas, or employment and represent international employers, economy. region and provide regional major investments - such as neighborhood centers that are important long-term industrial industrial infrastructure, services and serve as major civic high-capacity transit -offer new linked by transit, provide a mix areas, such as deep-water ports concentrations of industrial and cultural centers. opportunities for growth. of housing and services, and and major manufacturing and jobs, evidence of long- term serve as focal points for local can be accessed by transit. potential, and can be accessed and county investment.
-Designation is to, at a minimum, , preserve existing industrial jobs continue growth of industrial and land use and to continue to ' ' equitably grow industrial region's industrial land base for employment and opportunity in long-term growth and these centers where possible. retention.
+Designation is to, at a minimum, by transit.
+Designation will preserve existing industrial jobs continue growth of industrial and land use and to continue to employment and preserve the equitably grow industrial region's industrial land base for employment and opportunity in long-term growth and these centers where possible. retention.
 2. Distribution of Centers Centers are designated to Same Same Same Same Same achieve the countywide land use vision and are based on meeting the expectations of the framework.
-No arbitrary limit on the number of centers will DARTA DECICNATION be established.
+No arbitrary limit on the number of centers will be established.
 PART 1.
-DESIGNATION PROCESS AND SCHEDULE A. Designation Process 1. jurisdiction ordinance, Yes Yes Yes Yes Yes Yes motion, or resolution authorizing submittal of application 2.
+DESIGNATION PROCESS AND SCHEDULE A. Designation Process 1. jurisdiction ordinance, Yes Yes Yes Yes Yes Yes motion, or resolution authorizing submittal of 1 application 2.
 Fill out Form Yes Yes KC to have an application form Yes Yes KC to have an application form and process. and process.
 3. Submit for eligibility review.
 Yes Yes IJT staff to review and present Yes Yes IJT staff to review and present Staff review and report to GMPC. to GMPC.
+4. GMPC recommendation to Yes Yes KC to have an application form Yes Yes KC to have an application form PSRC and process. and process.

-12 King County does not yet have designated countywide centers, although many jurisdictions have local centers that may be equivalent.
+15 King County does not yet have designated countywide centers, although many jurisdictions have local centers that may be equivalent.
 Local centers are eligible for regional and countywide funding, and this funding is distributed based on criteria and formula.